 - Focus on deliverables, not customer satisfaction

 - Skill and resource shortages

 - Inaccurate forecasting

-When you lay out a clear picture of how problems are hindering growth and development, you begin to build the business case for PMO maturity and provide a proven path to creating buy-in.
+When you lay out a clear picture of how problems are hindering growth and development, you begin to build the business case for PMO maturity and provide a proven path to create buy-in.

 #2 Illustrate the Benefits

 In the iconic 90s movie Jerry Maguire, there’s the memorable scene in which one of the main characters shouts, “Show me the money!”
 It’s a phrase that has endured in pop culture for more than two decades because it resonates with people: “Show me how what you’re selling me is going to benefit me.”

 When creating buy-in for PMO maturity initiatives, you need to show decision-makers how change will benefit them and the organization.
 The best place to get started?
 It just so happens to be that handy list of pain points you created.
 Show how your initiative will systematically reverse the challenges you have listed and drive real benefits such as:

 - Increased productivity